viion/XIVPads-LodestoneAPI/README.md

 ====================
 An API for parsing lodestone data, designed and maintained by XIVPads.com and XIVDB.com

+- For help and code examples on XIVDB's Tooltips, go to: https://github.com/viion/XIVDB-Tooltips

 For an Lodestone RSS Json file, view: https://github.com/viion/XIVPads-LodestoneAPI/blob/master/lodestone_rss.md

 **Requirements**